-In Paris, in 1940, he held his first solo exhibition at the bookshop Au sans Pareil, marking the beginning of his artistic career.
+In Paris, in 1940, he held his first solo exhibition at the Au sans Pareil bookstore, marking the beginning of his artistic career.
 The meeting with Pablo Picasso in 1944 profoundly influenced his style, leading him towards figurative compositions that reflect themes such as Harlequins and still lifes.

-In the 1950s, Antoni Clavé established himself on the international artistic scene, receiving numerous awards, including the Unesco Prize for graphics at the Venice Art Biennale in 1956.
-His works are exhibited in prestigious institutions such as the Fine Art Museum of San Francisco, the Tate and the British Museum in London, and the Musée d'Art Moderne in Paris.
+In the 1950s, Antoni Clavé established himself in the international art scene, receiving numerous accolades, including the Unesco Prize for graphics at the Venice Art Biennale in 1956.
+His works are exhibited in prestigious institutions such as the Fine Art Museum of San Francisco, the Tate and the British Museum in London, and the Musée d’Art Moderne in Paris.

-His style evolves from a baroque and ornamental style towards a pure and minimal, culminating in a fully abstract work that explores collage, found object, and shading.
-Antoni Clavé stands out for his lyrical abstractions which combine painting and collage.
+His style evolves from a baroque and ornamental style towards a pure and minimal aesthetic, culminating in a completely abstract work that explores collage, found objects, and shading.
+Antoni Clavé is distinguished by his lyrical abstractions that combine painting and collage.

-In addition to painting, Antoni Clavé also dedicates himself to theatre, creating sets for operas, ballets and cinema, including the film 1952 Hans Christian Andersen, for which he received two nominations for the Academy Awards.
+In addition to painting, Antoni Clavé also dedicates himself to theater, creating sets for operas, ballets, and films, including the 1952 film Hans Christian Andersen, for which he received two Academy Award nominations.

-In 2011, a Yamanashi, a building dedicated to Antoni Clavé, designed by Tadao Ando, is inaugurated, symbol of the bond between Japan and the artist.
+In 2011, in Yamanashi, a building dedicated to Antoni Clavé, designed by Tadao Ando, was inaugurated, symbolizing the connection between Japan and the artist.
 His works continue to enrich the collections of important museums such as the Museo Nacional de Arte de Reina Sofia in Madrid.

 Astrattismo